 Let us know when someone can be at home to let the repair worker in to do the work.
-A responsible adult

-(over 18) must be in the home while the repair is being carried out.
+A responsible adult repair is being carried out.
 If for any reason you or a responsible adult will not be able to be at your home when an appointment has been made please inform us as soon as possible.
 The appointment can then be given to another resident and yours can be rescheduled.